Documentation Index

 cache_control belongs to individual content blocks (system, user, tool definitions, etc.).
 Each marker caches the entire prefix up to and including that block.

-5m and 1h.
+5m and 1h (Claude flows).
 Omit ttl to use the default 5m window.

 anthropic-beta: prompt-caching-2024-07-31 is supported for compatibility and required for Anthropic-native Claude caching flows.